noidexe/Enjin-Coin-Documentation/docs/wallet-setup.md

 Go to [Enjin Kovan Testnet Faucet](https://kovan.faucet.enjin.io/) and paste your address.

 In a couple of minutes, you should have both Kovan ETH and ENJ in your wallet.
-You are now ready to use the platform to make items!
+You'll be using the ETH and ENJ to pay for transactions and infusing your items with ENJ.

 # Linking Your Wallet